 The newer generation vapor degreasing solvents are more “environmentally and operator friendly” and more companies are finally shifting from NPB (n-propyl bromide) and TCE (trichloroethylene.)
 However, the newer HFE/HFC solvents are typically weaker solvents that do not remove heavier oils, grease, flux or wax as well with the removal of multiple chlorine and bromine atoms that provided the increased solvency.
 Some companies have restricted any use of chlorinated solvents in the degreasing process where they are often added to the HFE/HFC solvents due to previous environmental regulations, public perception, or possible employee safety concerns.

-How Does Vapor Degreaser Equipment Work?
+Video: How Does Vapor Degreaser Equipment Work?

 In a “co-solvent” process, the “primary” solvent or solvating agent is mixed into the boil sump of the vapor degreaser equipment, along with the rinse agent.
 Parts are first immersed into the boil sump for primary cleaning of specific soils and then moved into the clean rinse sump with nearly pure “rinse” agent for “rinsing” of the parts followed by a clean, distilled vapor rinse.